tkintis/CryptoDashboard/README.md

 ### Lazy Loading:

-Used lazy loading for components to enhance performance.
+Used lazy loading for components, to make sure lazy-loaded files are not included in the initial files, to enhance performance.

 ### Optimized Images: